If you’re reading this, chances are you’re part of a wedding and are researching how to write a maid of honour speech!

 Or maybe you’ve seen the speech so touching that every wedding attendee was in tears by the end of the speech.

 My point?
-There can be some pretty high expectations when it comes to writing the perfect wedding speech and the media portrayal of the successful speech can skew our perception of what makes for a good wedding speech.
+There can be some pretty high expectations when it comes to writing the perfect wedding speech, and the media portrayal of the successful speech can skew our perception of what makes for a good wedding speech.

 A good wedding speech doesn’t need choreography or to double as a stand-up comedy routine.

 A good wedding speech should come from the heart and should stay true to your personality.
-Structure wise, the speech should include the following elements:

-How to Write a Good Wedding Speech
+How to Write a Maid of Honour Speech

-- An Introduction
+- An Introduction:

-Introduce yourself and share how you know the person you’re representing with the speech
+- Introduce yourself and share how you know the person you’re representing with the speech.

-Share a memory about you and whoever you’re representing–bonus points for sharing why this memory is so special to you
+- Share a memory about you and whoever you’re representing (bonus points for sharing why this memory is so special to you).

-This is a great way to share a personal piece of information that bonds you to the bride/groom and shares your connection with the audience.
+- This is a great way to share a personal piece of information that bonds you to the bride/groom and shares your connection with the audience.

-This can be a sentimental story or a funny story–whatever you think best suits your speech tone.
+- This can be a sentimental story or a funny story–whatever you think best suits your speech tone.

-Congratulate the happy couple!
-This step is pretty simple, but a lot of people forget to actually congratulate the couple, so take the time to congratulate the newlyweds in your speech.
+- Congratulate the happy couple!
+This step is pretty simple, but many people forget to congratulate the couple, so take the time to congratulate the newlyweds in your speech.

 Should you be looking for more to add to your speech you can also consider: